TerenceWSK/cm-umts-yangtze-device-motorola-umts_yangtze/README.md

-Device configuration for the GSM Motorola Razr (UMTS Spyder)
+Device configuration for the GSM Motorola Razr (UMTS Yangtze)
 ===============================

  Licensed under the Apache License, Version 2.0 (the "License");